Shekhar-Gudepu/Backorder-Prediction/README.md

 https://www.researchgate.net/publication/319553365_Predicting_Material_Backorders_in_Inventory_Management_using_Machine_Learning

+# Solving the problem with Machine Learning:

-In this paper, machine learning classifiers are investigated in order to propose a predictive model for this imbalanced class problem, where the relative frequency of items that goes into backorder is rare when compared to items that do not.
-Specific metrics such as area under the Receiver Operator Characteristic and precision-recall curves, sampling techniques and ensemble learning are employed in this particular task.
+- This repository consists of a jupyter notebook where machine learning classifiers are investigated in order to propose a predictive model for the problem.

+- This is case of high class imbalance, where the relative frequency of items that goes into backorder is extemely rare when compared to items that do not.

+- Data contains 23 columns which include general risk flags,current inventory level,Sales,Forecast etc.,EDA is performed on all features to draw useful insights.

+- Generation of new features have been useful for few models.

+- Sampling techniques like Random Oversampling and SMOTE are employed in this particular task.

+## Performance metrics used:
+     - area under the Receiver Operator Characteristic and precision-recall curves,
+     - Confusion Matrices.

+## Models used:
+     - Logistic Regression
+     - Decision Tree
+     - Random Forest
+     - XGBoost
+     - EasyEnsemble